10 tips for building a workplace culture that welcomes feedback

 2. The right feedback tools make all the difference

 Feedback's an important skill.
-If you’re bad at it, no tech or questionnaire is going to change that.
+If you’re bad at it, no survey or fancy bit of tech is going to change that.
 But that being said, it’s amazing how having the right tools can help.
 After all, you can’t do full 1:1 performance reviews every week.

 If you want employees to engage with your feedback process, it needs to be accessible and lightweight.
 It also needs to benefit them.
 That’s where a good asynchronous feedback tool works.
 It fills in the gaps between weightier performance reviews and day-to-day communication channels like Microsoft Teams.